-Veterans with multiple service-connected health issues may receive individual disability ratings at varying percentages with the combined disability compensation percentage coming from the combination of ratings up to 100 percent.
+Veterans with multiple service-connected health issues will receive individual disability ratings for each issue, and a combined disability rating – up to 100%.

-It all depends on the nature of the injury, illness, or condition and the VA regulations that govern how such conditions must be evaluated in the VA medical claims process.
+The VA maintains a list of disabilities and accompanying disability percentages that can be awarded for such issues.
+Ratings depend on the nature of the injury, illness or condition and the VA regulations that govern how they evaluate such conditions in the claims process.

 - Hearing damage/hearing loss: 10%

-- Knee injuries affecting range of motion, etc.: 50%
+- Knee injuries affecting the range of motion: 50%

 - Loss of foot: 40%